-- The switch supports homogeneous stacking and mixed stacking.
-Mixed stacking is supported only with the Catalyst 2960-S switches.
-A homogenous stack can have up to eight stack members, while a mixed stack can have up to four stack members.
-All switches in a switch stack must be running the LAN Base image. - IGMPv3 join and leave messages are not supported on devices running IGMP filtering or Multicast VLAN registration (MVR). - IGMP report suppression is supported only when the multicast query has IGMPv1 and IGMPv2 reports.
+- · The switch supports homogeneous stacking, but does not support mixed stacking. - The switch supports IGMPv3 snooping based only on the destination multicast MAC address.
+It does not support snooping based on the source MAC address or on proxy reports. - IGMPv3 join and leave messages are not supported on devices running IGMP filtering or Multicast VLAN registration (MVR). - IGMP report suppression is supported only when the multicast query has IGMPv1 and IGMPv2 reports.
 This feature is not supported when the query includes IGMPv3 reports. - The IGMP configurable leave time is only supported on hosts running IGMP Version 2.
 IGMP version 2 is the default version for the device.